‘SNL': Nick Jonas Does It All as Host and Musical Guest

 “A sailor who fell overboard survived for 14 hours in the Pacific ocean by floating on a large piece of garbage - ‘sorry, that was our other engine’ said United” quipped Che.

-The multitalented Jonas appeared as the musical guest in addition to his hosting duties and gave the audience a first look at his two new singles, “Spaceman” and “This is Heaven.”
+The multitalented Jonas appeared as the musical guest in addition to his hosting duties and gave the audience a first listen of his two new singles, “Spaceman” and “This is Heaven.”

 Jonas’ fourth studio album as a solo artist, “Spaceman,” is set to be released on March 12.